Blas Riveros: Brøndby

 On 5 October 2020, Danish Superliga club Brøndby IF announced the signing of Riveros on a four-year contract.
 He made his debut for the club on 5 November in a Danish Cup match against Ledøje-Smørum Fodbold, immediately contributing with an assist to the decisive goal by Simon Hedlund in a 1–0 win.
 In his Danish Superliga debut on 8 November, he scored the opening goal in a 3–1 home win over OB, but suffered a knee injury in the second-half after a collision with Ryan Laursen.
 Tests later confirmed that he had torn his posterior cruciate ligament and medial collateral ligament, keeping him sidelined for around 12 months.

 Riveros made his return to the Brøndby side on 17 October 2021, coming on as a substitute 12 minutes before the end of the match in Brøndby's 3–2 win against Vejle Boldklub.
 He made an immediate impact, making an assist for the 2–2 goal by Mikael Uhre.

+Talleres

+On 1 September 2023, it was announced that Riveros had joined Argentine Primera División club Talleres.

+Cerro Porteño

+On 30 July 2025, Riveros returned to Paraguay to join Cerro Porteño.